Flooristics, LLC

 Wondering how to detect urine in the carpet?

 When there is a urine spot on the carpet, urine crystals form as the water portion dries out.
-These crystals include salts, bacteria, uric acid and other proteins.
+These crystals include salts, bacteria, uric acid, and other proteins.
 When the crystals become more concentrated, there is more odor.
-It’s important for flooring inspectors to find all the urine spots so the carpet looks, feels and smells pleasing to the home or business owner.
+Flooring inspectors must find all urine spots so the carpet looks, feels, and smells pleasant to the home or business owner.

 There are several ways to detect urine in a carpet.